sonicoder86/awesome-vue-3/README.md

 - [vue-float-menu](https://github.com/prabhuignoto/vue-float-menu) - Customizable Floating Menu for Vue 3
 - [vue-toastification](https://github.com/Maronato/vue-toastification) - 🍞 Light, easy, and beautiful Toasts for Vue 2 and 3.
 - [vue3-scroll-picker](https://github.com/HJ29/vue3-scroll-picker) - A scroll picker component for Vue 3.
+- [vue-inline-svg](https://github.com/shrpne/vue-inline-svg) - Vue component loads an SVG source dynamically and inline `<svg>` so you can manipulate the style of it with CSS or JS.
+Works for Vue 2 and 3.

 ## Examples